memgraph/docs/docs/tutorials/migrate-relational-database.md

 Running this query made 12 new relationships between customers and purchases.
 Let's now create relationships between products and purchases.
 Notice how we defined the quantity data type as integer.
-Once this last query is run you should have 24 nodes and 29 relationships (edges).
+Once this last query is run, you should have 24 nodes and 29 relationships (edges).

 ```cypher